 This article is a look at sub-oscillators, a common tactic for fattening up the bottom end, particularly in synths with only one oscillator, or only one oscillator per voice.
-Classic examples include the Roland Juno 106 and SH101.
+Classic examples include the Roland Juno 106 and SH101, and the Korg Polysix.
 More recently, sub-oscs turn up on a lot of modern analog synths since they’re cheap to do and can add more punch and depth.
 The Arturia MiniBrute, Moog SubPhatty and most of the DSI synths include them.

 My synth’s sub-osc only has square waves.
 Why is that?